Tuesday, July 8, 2014

 iii.
 Develop a media campaign and tools to support local communities in their efforts to monitor police work

 b.
-Police Accountable
+Police

 ii.
 Develop models of elected and civilian police review boards to be shared nationally iii.
 Develop grassroots strategies for implantation